Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

 The live donor liver transplant is an alternative to waiting for the availability of a deceased donor liver.
 Transplantation of the liver by a living donor is possible because the human liver grows and returns to normal size soon after a little of it is removed.

-To check your general health, blood group, and tissue type, you’ll need a lot of blood tests.Â
+To check your general health, blood group, and tissue type, you’ll need a lot of blood tests.

-Infection and general health: Your blood will be tested for infection and diseases (such as HIV, hepatitis B, and hepatitis C), as well as to keep track of your overall health.
+• Infection and general health: Your blood will be tested for infection and diseases (such as HIV, hepatitis B, and hepatitis C), as well as to keep track of your overall health.

-Your doctor will need to check your blood for antibodies as these antibodies can push the body to reject transplanted liver.Â
+Your doctor will need to check your blood for antibodies as these antibodies can push the body to reject a transplanted liver.

 Antibodies in your blood make it more difficult to find a suitable liver donor.
 This will almost certainly result in a longer wait for a transplant.

-Your doctor will want to know how well your heart and lungs are.Â
+Your doctor will want to know how healthy your heart and lungs are.

 Patients with the following conditions may require a liver transplant:

-- Alcoholism causes liver damage (Alcoholic cirrhosis)
+• Alcoholics who have significant liver damage (Alcoholic cirrhosis)

-- Hepatocellular carcinoma, Hepatoblastoma, HilarCholangiocarcinoma, and other liver cancers
+• People who have hepatocellular carcinoma, Hepatoblastoma, HilarCholangiocarcinoma, and other liver cancers

-- Liver (hepatic) vein clot (thrombosis)
+• Individuals with liver (hepatic) and vein clot (thrombosis)

-- Birth defects of the liver or bile ducts (biliary atresia)
+• People who have birth defects of the liver or bile ducts (biliary atresia)

-- Metabolic disorders associated with liver failure (e.g., Wilson’s disease)
+• People who have metabolic disorders associated with liver failure (e.g., Wilson’s disease)

-- Biological siblings are usually the best donors alive because of matching.Â
+• Biological siblings are usually the best donors alive because of matching.

-- Have the same blood group.
+• Have the same blood group.

-- The donor should be in good physical and mental health.
+• The donor should be in good physical and mental health.

-- The donor must be at least 18 years old and under 50 years old.
+• The donor must be at least 18 years old and under 50 years old.

-- The donor must not be obese or have fatty liver.
+• The donor must not be obese or have fatty liver.

 What are the different types of Liver Transplant Surgery?